hbc/NGS_Data_Analysis_Course/sessionV/lessons/03_peak_calling_spp.md

 	wc -l spp/*.narrowPeak

 There is a also a pdf file which contains the **cross-correlation plot**.
-This is a graphical representation of the Pearson correlation of positive- and negative-strand tag densities, shifting the strands relative to each other by increasing distance.
+This is a graphical representation of the Pearson correlation of positive- and negative- strand tag densities, shifting the strands relative to each other by increasing distance.

-The the peak reflects the strand shift value at which we observe the highest correlation between the positive and negative strands genome-wide.
+The peak reflects the strand shift value at which we observe the highest correlation between the positive and negative strands genome-wide.
 In an ideal case, when all of the sequenced tags participate in such binding patterns, the correlation magnitude reaches a maximum value.
 Conversely, the magnitude decreases as tag positions are randomized.

 <div style="text-align:center"><img src="../img/cross-correlation-legend.png" width="400"></div>

-Use `Filezilla` to move one of these over to your laptop.
+Use *FileZilla* to move one of these over to your laptop.
 We have Nanog-rep1 displayed below:

 <div style="text-align:center"><img src="../img/cross-correlation.png" width="300"></div>

-From the plot it appears, that the highest correlation (of 0.13) is observed at about 105 strand shift. *Take a look at the Nanog-rep2 plot, how does this compare considering there were zero peaks identified?*
+From the plot, it appears that the highest correlation (of 0.13) is observed at about 105 strand shift. *Take a look at the Nanog-rep2 plot, how does this compare considering there were zero peaks identified?*

 Finally, there is also a WIG file output which will be useful for visualization with IGV.
 Let's first take a look at how to call peaks using MACS2 and then we can visualize peaks to compare the two methods.